The Definitive Guide to Session Replay

 Session replay is a reconstruction of all of those events from an extremely detailed log.

 In addition to the events logged, the “scene” within which the events took place must also be captured.
 That’s why session replay tools also record the associated web assets—that is, all the bits and pieces (E.g. images, HTML, CSS, etc.) that are used to build what you see on a web site or app.
 Saving the assets is important because session replay tools that do not cache assets are unable to reproduce older sessions if and when the web page or app changes.

-Below is a partial list of all the things that can be recorded in session replay—note that not all session replay tools record all of these things (See Finding the Right Session Replay Tool, below for more discussion on this).
+Below is a partial list of all the things that can be recorded in session replay—note that not all session replay vendors record all of these things (See Finding the Right Session Replay Vendor, below for more discussion on this).

 - HTML and CSS (And all the most basic web page and app elements)